HuYuxin/Project4-CUDA-Rasterizer/README.md

 ### Yuxin Hu
 ## Code Change
 * rasterize.cu.
-Add a new function parameters in function _vertexTransformAndAssembly: float scale.
+Add a new function parameters in function _vertexTransformAndAssembly: float **scale**.
 For objects that are too large to be displayed properly on screen, I will pass a scale parameters to resize it in model space.
 * rasterize.cu.
-Add a kernal function _rasterizePrimitive to set value for fragment buffer.
+Add a kernal function **_rasterizePrimitive** to set value for fragment buffer.
 It has three modes: triangle, point and line.
 * rasterize.cu.
-Add three function parameters in render() function. glm::vec3 lightDir & float lightIntensity: for light direction and light intensity that will be used for Lambert shading models.
-PrimitiveType mode: if it is point or line, do not apply shading model, if it is triangle, apply lambert shading model.
+Add three function parameters in render() function. **glm::vec3 lightDir** & **float lightIntensity**: for light direction and light intensity that will be used for Lambert shading models. **PrimitiveType mode**: if it is point or line, do not apply shading model, if it is triangle, apply lambert shading model.
 * rasterize.cu.
-Add a new function float getZByLerp, get depth of fragment on a line between two vertice.
+Add a new function **getZByLerp**, get depth of fragment on a line between two vertice.
 * rasterize.cu.
-Add a new function rasterizeLine.
+Add a new function **rasterizeLine**.
 A naive approach to loop through all pixels within line's bounding box, and check if each pixel falls on the line segment.
 * rasterize.cu.
-Add a new function bresenhamLine.
+Add a new function **bresenhamLine**.
 This is third party code taken reference from  http://tech-algorithm.com/articles/drawing-line-using-bresenham-algorithm/.
 It uses the Bresenhan Line Algorithm to shade fragments that form the line between two vertices.
 * rasterize.cu.
-Add a new function rasterizeWireFrame.
+Add a new function **rasterizeWireFrame**.
 This will be called as a parent function of bresenhamLine.
 * rasterize.h.
-Add the performance timer class PerformanceTimer, adapted from WindyDarian(https://github.com/WindyDarian).
+Add the performance timer class **PerformanceTimer**, adapted from WindyDarian(https://github.com/WindyDarian).
 * rasterizeTools.h.
-Add a new function getAABBForLine.
+Add a new function **getAABBForLine**.
 Get the bounding box of the line segment.
 * rasterizeTools.h.
-Add a new function getColorAtCoordinate.
+Add a new function **getColorAtCoordinate**.
 Get the color of the fragment using barycentric interpolation, without perspective correction.
 * rasterizeTools.h.
-Add a new function getEyeSpaceZAtCoordinate.
+Add a new function **getEyeSpaceZAtCoordinate**.
 Get the eye space z at coordinate using barycentric interpolation.
 * rasterizeTools.h.
-Add a new function getTextureAtCoord.
+Add a new function **getTextureAtCoord**.
 Get the perspective corrected texture uv coordinate using barycentric interpolation.

 ## How to run different rasterize mode?
 * Render primitives with lambert shading model: change the last parameter of below two kernal function calls in rasterize() to **Triangle**